-Dr. Martin Pall, Professor Emeritus of Biochemistry and Basic Medical Sciences at Washington State University offers valuable insight into how wireless radiation impacts the electrical systems in our bodies.
-He has published seven studies showing that there exists exquisite sensitivity to electromagnetic fields (EMFs) in the voltage sensor in each cell, such that the force impacting our cells at the voltage sensor has massive impact on the biology in the cells of our bodies.
+Dr. Martin Pall, retired Professor Emeritus of Biochemistry and Basic Medical Sciences at Washington State University suggests how wireless radiation could impact the electrical systems in our bodies.
+He has published seven studies to demonstrate exquisite sensitivity to electromagnetic fields (EMFs) in the voltage sensor in each cell, such that the force impacting our cells at the voltage sensor could have massive impact on the biology in the cells of our bodies.

-EMFs act by activating channels in the membrane that surrounds each of our cells, called voltage-gated calcium channels (VGCCs).
-The EMFs put forces on the voltage sensor that controls the VGCCs of about 7.2 million times greater than the forces on other charged groups in our cells.This is why weak EMFs have such large biological effects on the cells of our bodies!
-EMFs works this way not only on human and diverse animal cells but also in plant cells so that this is a universal or near universal mechanism of action.
+He believes that EMFs act by activating channels in the membrane that surrounds each of our cells, called voltage-gated calcium channels (VGCCs).
+The EMFs put forces on the voltage sensor that controls the VGCCs of about 7.2 million times greater than the forces on other charged groups in our cells.This is why weak EMFs are believed to have such large biological effects on the cells of our bodies.
+Not only on human and diverse animal cells but also in plant cells so that this is a universal or near universal mechanism of action.

 August 7, 2017